 The Chair of the committee, in consultation with the CEO, will initiate a review of the performance of the committee biennially.
 The review will be conducted on a self-assessment basis (unless otherwise determined by the CEO) with appropriate input sought from the CEO, committee members, and any other relevant stakeholders, as determined by the CEO.

 The committee will review this charter at least once per financial year.
-This review will include consultation with the CEO.

 Any substantive changes to the charter will be recommended by the committee and formally approved by the CEO.